 Overall, we would recommend Guru for larger businesses with evolving strategies who need large boards to communicate with each other, and Trainual for smaller businesses with smaller budgets.Learn More

 As a well-established player in the virtual onboarding and training game, Thinkific offers a large variety of features that companies of all sizes can find useful.

 Some of these features include the option for live lessons, unlimited video, assessments for training, and communities to exchange ideas between employees.
 They also offer all of the tools necessary to build a business including customizable websites, eCommerce solutions, and sales tools.

 Thinkific offers both a free trial and free version of its services to small companies that only need one admin.

-The Start plan is $99 per month and includes 2 site admin accounts, priority support, private and hidden courses, completion certificates, single communities, live lessons, advanced course building, and Thinkific academy pro courses.
+The Start plan is $99 per month and includes 1 site admin accounts, email support, private and hidden courses, completion certificates, single communities, live lessons, advanced course building, and Thinkific academy pro courses.

-The Expand package is $399 per month and includes things like analysts, groups, an onboarding package, white labeling, and API.
+The Grow package is $199 per month and includes things like analysts, groups, an onboarding package, white labeling, and API.